lucy

 The pronunciation of Lucy is LOO-see.
 The name can also be spelled as Luci or Lucie.

 Lucy is a popular name for baby girls in many English-speaking countries.
-It has ranked in the top 100 baby girl names in the United States for many years and is currently ranked at number 28.
+It has ranked in the top 100 baby girl names in the United States for many years & is currently ranked at number 28.

 Here are some notable people with the first name Lucy: